romain-perrot/Impact-of-voice-on-disclosure/README.md

 This will start the interactive shell where you can chat with your trained conversational model.

-### Other commands

-Rasa provides a variety of commands for different tasks such as evaluating models, running tests, and starting the Rasa server.
-Refer to the Rasa documentation for a comprehensive list of available commands and their usage.

 ## Additional Resources

 - [Rasa Documentation](https://rasa.com/docs/rasa/)
 - [Rasa Community Forum](https://forum.rasa.com/)
 - [Rasa GitHub Repository](https://github.com/RasaHQ/rasa)

-# You have to train each model beforehand to be able to launch the whole project!
+## You have to train each model beforehand to be able to launch the whole project!

+## Launch project

+To use it, start rasaInputOutput.py in Impact-of-voice-on-disclosure/code/data/